Clubs and Societies – due to Covid-19 many clubs have had their activities cancelled or on-line only. Please check with organisers.

 Bowling Clubs

-Fittleworth is fortunate enough to have two bowling clubs in the village.
+Fittleworth has two bowling clubs in the village.

 Fittleworth Short Mat Bowls is played in the village hall during the winter months and practise meetings are held once a week on Tuesday evenings.
 There is ample car parking space at the village hall, and new members are always welcome.
 For more information and contact details please click on this link .